 “Allison tried to put it all into perspective for me, telling me that I'm still here, the person everyone knew and meningitis shouldn't define me.
 She said people weren’t judging me and I should trust those around me.
 What happened wasn't my fault and I shouldn't feel stupid.

-“To me Alison was my confidant.
+“My Community Support Officer was my confidant.
 I could tell her everything knowing that she wasn't judging me.
 She understood what I was going through from her own personal experiences and slowly helped me feel better about myself.

 Started enjoying things again